 3. How we may share your Personal Data

 Sometimes we may need to share your personal data with third parties.
 We will only disclose your personal data to:

 • law enforcement agencies, Courts or other third parties where we think it’s necessary for us to comply with applicable laws or regulations, or to exercise or defend our legal rights such as the collection of overdue accounts.
 Where possible and appropriate, we will notify you of this type of disclosure;

 • other teams or agencies within our company;

 • third party service providers assisting us to market our solutions to you;

 • agencies that assist us to use personal data to support delivery of or provide functionality on our web site or solutions, or

 • other agencies where we have your consent.

 When we process or share data, it may be transferred to countries outside of New Zealand such as Australia, where the data may be stored, or where some of our customers may be located.
 These countries may have laws different to New Zealand but when we do this, we put safeguards in place to ensure your personal data remains protected.

 For identifiable individuals in the European Economic Area (EEA), this means that your data may be transferred outside of the EEA.
-Where your personal data is transferred outside the EEA, it will only be transferred to countries that have been identified as providing adequate protection for EEA data (like New Zealand or Australia), or to a third party where we have approved transfer mechanisms in place to protect your personal data
+Where your personal data is transferred outside the EEA, it will only be transferred to countries that have been identified as providing adequate protection for EEA data, or to a third party where we have approved transfer mechanisms in place to protect your personal data